aQute-os/setup-jpm/README.md

 # :gear: `setup-bnd` ![](https://github.com/pkriens/setup-bnd/workflows/Tests/badge.svg)
-> A Github Action to install bnd
+> A Github Action to install jpm

 ## About

-This action will install the bnd jar so that it becomes available in the shell.
+This action will install the jpm so that it becomes available in the shell. jpm can be used then to install commands from maven central or other maven repositories.

-This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners, and will install and expose a specified version of the `bnd` CLI on the runner environment.
-This action requires the installation of java
+This action can be run on `ubuntu-latest`, `windows-latest`, and `macos-latest` GitHub Actions runners, and will install and expose a specified version of the `jpm` CLI on the runner environment.
+This action requires the installation of java.

 ## Usage